Ivanhoe: Editions

-Plot introduction
+Plot summary

-Ivanhoe is the story of one of the remaining Anglo-Saxon noble families at a time when the nobility in England was overwhelmingly Norman.
+Ivanhoe, set in 1194, focuses on one of the remaining Anglo-Saxon noble families when the nobility in England was overwhelmingly Norman.
 It follows the Saxon protagonist, Sir Wilfred of Ivanhoe, who is out of favour with his father for Sir Wilfred's allegiance to the Norman king Richard the Lionheart.
-The story is set in 1194, after the failure of the Third Crusade, when many of the Crusaders were still returning to their homes in Europe.
+After the failure of the Third Crusade, many Crusaders were still returning to their homes in Europe.
 King Richard, who had been captured by Leopold of Austria on his return journey to England, was believed to still be in captivity.

-Plot summary

 Opening

 Protagonist Wilfred of Ivanhoe is disinherited by his father Cedric of Rotherwood for supporting the Norman King Richard and for falling in love with the Lady Rowena, a ward of Cedric and descendant of the Saxon Kings of England.
 Cedric planned to have Rowena marry the powerful Lord Athelstane, a pretender to the Crown of England by his descent from the last Saxon King, Harold Godwinson.
-Ivanhoe accompanies King Richard on the Third Crusade, where he is said to have played a notable role in the Siege of Acre; and tends to Louis of Thuringia, who suffers from malaria.
+Ivanhoe accompanies King Richard on the Third Crusade, where he is said to have played a notable role in the Siege of Acre.

 The book opens with a scene of Norman knights and prelates seeking the hospitality of Cedric.
 They are guided there by a pilgrim, known at that time as a palmer.
-Also returning from the Holy Land that same night, Isaac of York, a Jewish moneylender, seeks refuge at Rotherwood.
+That same night, Isaac of York, a Jewish moneylender, seeks refuge at Rotherwood on his way to the tournament at Ashby.
 Following the night's meal, the palmer observes one of the Normans, the Templar Brian de Bois-Guilbert, issue orders to his Saracen soldiers to capture Isaac.

 The palmer then assists in Isaac's escape from Rotherwood, with the additional aid of the swineherd Gurth.

 Isaac of York offers to repay his debt to the palmer with a suit of armour and a war horse to participate in the tournament at Ashby-de-la-Zouch Castle, on his inference that the palmer was secretly a knight.
 The palmer is taken by surprise, but accepts the offer.